-BSE Mid and Small Cap indices are well over their respective all-time highs and surely seem overpriced.
-In last 2 years sensex has generated an absolute return of just 31%, while the mid and small-cap indices have generated an absolute return of 88% and 99%.
+These overpriced BSE Mid and Small Cap indices are well over their respective all-time highs.
+In last 2 years, Sensex has given absolute returns of 31%.
+Whereas, in the same period Mid cap and Small cap indices have generated absolute returns of 88% to 99%.